 I offer introductory and advanced courses on Colonial North America, the Revolution, and the Early Republic, as well as thematically-focused U.S. history courses dealing with race and gender.
 Most semesters also find me teaching in the core humanities course, “The Search for Values.”
 I particularly enjoy working with first year students as they negotiate new writing expectations, a host of campus and community activities, and sleep deprivation.

 Currently I am researching and writing about Memphians who were involved in the War on Poverty in the 1960s-early 1970s, particularly women.
 I am also working on a longer essay about the role that southern women, both African American and white, played in attacking racial discrimination in Memphis in the half-century following World War II.
 Some of that work appeared in Throwing Off the Cloak of Privilege: White Southern Women in the Civil Rights Era (University Press of Florida, 2004), for which I also served as editor, and Tennessee Women (University Press of Georgia, 2009, edited by Sarah Wilkerson & Beverly Bond.
 I also compiled a documentary project of African-American women’s memoirs and oral histories during the long civil rights movement.
 See the Women and Social Movements database found on the Barret Library Database site.
-My first book survey American Children’s Literature as a way of understanding the construction of childhood in America.
+My first book surveyed American Children’s Literature as a way of understanding the construction of childhood in America, from the colonial period through the twentieth century.

 Rhodes and Beyond